KushnirIllia/javascript-free-code-camp/README.md

     -  Refactor Global Variables Out of Functions
     -  Use the map Method to Extract Data from an Array
     -  Implement map on a Prototype
+    -  Use the filter Method to Extract Data from an Array
+    -  Implement the filter Method on a Prototype
+    -  Return Part of an Array Using the slice Method
+    -  Remove Elements from an Array Using slice Instead of splice
+    -  Combine Two Arrays Using the concat Method
+    -  Add Elements to the End of an Array Using concat Instead of push
+    -  Use the reduce Method to Analyze Data
+    -  Use Higher-Order Functions map, filter, or reduce to Solve a Complex Problem
+    -  Sort an Array Alphabetically using the sort Method
+    -  Return a Sorted Array Without Changing the Original Array